kalendar/assessments/srl/strategies/managing_time/medium-summary.md

-The results from the survey indicate that you **sometimes** use strategies to manage your time.
+The results from the assessment indicate that you **sometimes** use strategies to manage your time.
 Planning out when to complete your coursework by making a schedule can help you stay organized and prepared.

 These **time management strategies** are quite useful: